Vancouver General Hospital & UBC Hospital

 Inpatient, Residential and Combined Services

 The Adolescent Psychiatry Inpatient Unit is a 10-bed provincial program that provides assessment, stabilization and treatment to teenagers ages 12 to 18 years who experience serious psychiatric symptoms such as psychosis, mood disorders, suicidal behaviour, or anxiety states.
 Services include pre-admission transition planning, and consultation to community services.
 Using an inter-professional team model of care, in-patient services include assessment, diagnostic clarification, school evaluation, and treatment interventions including individual, group milieu and family therapy/support.
 The length of stay is generally 2-6 weeks, with a 6-month post discharge group to bridge the youth’s transition to community.
+Since the start of the COVID pandemic, the team is also providing some “virtual admissions” and intensive community-based support.

 A family orientation to the unit is available at: http://www.youtube.com/watch?v=UiEg3-mnnXU